Best HTML Email Builders for Designers in 2026

 Postcards feels like a design tool that happens to output email HTML.
 The interface is clean and modern, the controls are precise, and the output quality is excellent.

 The modular system gives you 100+ pre-designed blocks to work with.
 Unlike rigid templates, these blocks are genuinely customizable.
 You can adjust every visual property: spacing, colors, typography, borders, shadows, and image treatments.
-The blocks snap together to create cohesive layouts.
+The blocks snap together to create cohesive layouts, but you can break the cohesion intentionally when the design calls for it.

 One feature designers appreciate: the color system.
 Define your brand colors once, and they're available throughout the editor.
 Change a brand color, and it updates everywhere.
-This kind of systematic approach is rare in email builders.
+This kind of systematic approach is rare in email builders, and it mirrors how design systems work in web and product design.

 Best for: Designers who want full creative control